2752 Pleasant Road

 2752 Pleasant Road, Suite 106, Fort Mill, SC 29708

 Make yours beautiful at Jasper Dentistry

 We perform a TMJ exam that evaluates the joint tissue in the “hinge” of the jaw.
 Possible problems include swelling, deterioration of the joint tissue or damaged joint tissue, or arthritis of the joint.
 Common pain relievers and cold compresses can provide temporary relief for most cases of TMJ.
-The “Temporomandibular Joint,” more commonly referred to as the “jaw joint,” assists in the basic opening and closing movements of the jaw. unfortunately, joint is a common are fro recurring pain.
+The “Temporomandibular Joint,” more commonly referred to as the “jaw joint,” assists in the basic opening and closing movements of the jaw.
 Although conventional wisdom suggest that "popping" sounds in the jaw indicates a TMJ dysfunction, this is not always true.
 Many times, your jaw is functioning properly even if a "popping" sound is present when chewing or talking.

 For more serious cases of TMJ, we will recommend alternate treatments.
 Often, we will suggest using a mouthguard to relieve teeth grinding.
 For the most severe cases of TMJ, we may recommend and refer you to a specialist for more invasive treatment.